Chlorinated Paraffins

 China Consults on Stricter Limits for Harmful Substances in Artificial Leather and Adhesives, Including PFAS and VOCs

-China is proposing significant updates to mandatory standards for artificial leather and adhesives, introducing stricter limits on PFAS, VOCs, and phthalates by early 2026.
-Manufacturers must prepare for expanded compliance scopes and more rigorous testing requirements across automotive, textile, and furniture supply chains to maintain market access.
+China is proposing stricter mandatory standards for artificial leather and adhesives, introducing new limits for PFAS, VOCs, and phthalates by early 2026.
+Companies must prepare for expanded compliance scopes and more rigorous testing requirements across automotive, textile, and furniture supply chains to maintain market access.

 Shandong Province Adopts Supplementary List of Key Controlled New Pollutants Adding Chlorpyrifos, MCCPs and UV-328